 A mole that is asymmetric in shape, has a ragged border, has uneven coloration, is larger than the diameter of a pencil eraser and has changed in appearance may be a sign of melanoma.

-An easy way to remember what changes to look for in moles is to refer to your ABCs: A is for asymmetry, B is for border, C is for color, D is for diameter and E is for evolving, according to the National Institutes of Health.
+An easy way to remember what changes to look for in moles is to refer to your ABCs: A is for asymmetry, B is for border, C is for color, D is for diameter and E is for evolving, Day said.

 A mole that bleeds or itches is also a warning sign for melanoma.

 Trained dermatologists can perform head-to-toe screenings to find any irregular moles.
 However, the only way to diagnose melanoma is with a biopsy, according to the Mayo Clinic.

 A MelaFind scanner, a technology developed in conjunction with NASA, can also help doctors examine suspect moles.
 The researchers who developed MelaFind scanned and biopsied more than 10,000 brown marks, and developed an algorithm that gives information about the lesion, Day said.